tarekfb/csharp-challenges/README.md

 ## 5. Methods and DRY Principle
 - Create a method `PrintMessage(string message, int count)` that prints a message multiple times.
 - Call it with `"Hello"` and `3`.
-- Ensure calling the method reduces repeated code.
+- Ensure the code is DRY (Don't Repeat Yourself).
-- Don't use recursion.

 **Knowledge:** `methods`, `parameters`, `DRY principle`